-1. Is the change of ice into water a temporary or permanent change?
-Explain.

-- 2. How do you know that rusting of iron is a change? - 3.
+- 1. Is the change of ice into water a temporary or permanent change?
+Explain. - 2.
+How do you know that rusting of iron is a change? - 3.
 If a raw egg is boiled in water, what changes do you notice in it?

 If you are given two eggs, can you determine which one is boiled and which one is not?
 Explain. - 4.
 Name five changes you notice in your surroundings.
 Classify them as natural or man-made changes. - 5.
-Choose incorrect statements from the following and rewrite them correctly: - a) The coldness in air during winter is a permanent change - b) Boiled egg is a temporary change. - c) There is a cause for every change. - d) An electric bulb going on and off is a permanent change. - e) There is a change in state when icecream melts. - 6.
-Some changes are listed below, classify them as temporary and permanent. - a) Souring of curd - b) Ripening of oranges - c) The sawing of a piece of wood into two - d) Cooked Rice. - e) Heating of milk. - 7.
-We use clay to make idols.
+Choose incorrect statements from the following and rewrite them correctly: - a) The coldness in air during winter is a permanent change - b) Boiled egg is a temporary change. - c) There is a cause for every change. - d) An electric bulb going on and off is a permanent change. - e) There is a change in state when ice-cream melts. - 6.
+Some changes are listed below, classify them as temporary and permanent.

+- a) Souring of curd

+- b) Ripening of oranges

+- c) The sawing of a piece of wood into two

+- d) Cooking of food

+- e) Heating of milk.

+- 7. We use clay to make idols.
 Can we get back clay from the idol?
 What type of change is it?
+Explain.

-Explain. - 8.
-Carpenter made a chair using wood, what type of change is it?
+- 8. Carpenter made a chair using wood, what type of change is it?

+- 9. Rafi said that "Flour from Rice / Wheat is a man-made change."